 You create a tax liability every time you realize profits on an asset sale.
 So traders who bounce in and out of the market are realizing profits (or losses) all the time.
 That reduces their ability to compound gains, because they have to cut the IRS in for a slice of every gain they realize.

 In contrast, investors tend to let investments run.
 And because the government doesn’t require you to pay tax until you sell an investment, investors are able to compound at a higher rate, all else equal.
 In other words, they effectively force the government to give them an interest-free loan by deferring their taxes, and they continue to compound on the full, pre-tax amount.

 For instance, imagine you started with $10,000 and gained 20 percent annually for five years but sold each year and incurred taxes of 20 percent each year.
 At the end of the five-year period, you’d have assets of $21,000 – good for about 16 percent annualized gains.
 Not bad!

 But you’ll have even more if you hadn’t sold.
 Without selling, you’d have turned that $10,000 into more than $24,883, and kept the entire 20 percent annualized gains.
 And if you decided to sell then?
 You’d still have $21,906 after taxes, or nearly 17 percent annually over the period.

 That’s a hidden advantage that investors have over traders.

-The evidence is generally clear that investing is a strategy that works better for most people.
-Can some people consistently beat the market?
+The evidence is clear that investing is a strategy that works better for most people.
+Can some traders consistently beat the market?
 Absolutely, no question.
 But for most people it’s better to be an investor than a trader – and it can take less time and effort, too.